scottzach1/Project-Beans/project_requirement/project-requirement.md

 - The motor used must be commercially manufactured and certified.
 - The rocket must be ignited through an electric ignition system with electric motor igniters with a removable safety interlock.
 - The rocket cannot contain more than 125g of propellant.
-- The rocket must not weight more than 1500g at liftoff.
+- The rocket must not weight more than 1500g at lift off.
 - The rocket cannot produce more than 320N-secs of total impulse.
-- The rocket must have a recovery system in the form of a streamer or a parachute so it can land safely.
+- The rocket must have a recovery system in the form of a streamer, or a parachute, so it can land safely.
 - Recovery wadding used must be fire-resistant or fire-proof.
 - The rocket must not contain any payload that is intentionally flammable or to cause harm.

+The rocket must also conform to regulation 9 of the Radiocommunications Regulations 2001[5][6].
+Regulation 9 defines the available frequencies for broadcast on a general user radio licence, it also as the maximum broadcast power in DBW (Decibel Watts).
+We must also ensure that we chose to broadcast on a frequency that doesn't have heavy traffic inorder to negate the affects of interference.

 In addition to these regulations, the client has specifically stated the following hardware design constraint:
 - The airframe's diameter must not exceed 29mm (preferably, the airframe is less than 29mm for usability and cost-efficiency purposes)
+- The rocket must use the QFN package type for any integrated chips it uses.

 _**TODO:**_ Identify any hardware design constraints imposed by the equipment and electronics we have agreed to use for our rocket.
 Place them in h5 subheadings here.

 #### 3.6.2 Software Design Constraints
 ##### Open Source Software